“The Hammer and the

 light streaming through the east windows.

-A dawning that reminds us of the life of Christ.
+us of the life of Christ.

 This wrestling with a wraith.